paketo-buildpacks/blog/content/posts/0043-the-python-consolidation.md

 - 6 months opt-out
 - removal of the old buildpacks

-The Docker images will automatically get deleted over time by policy.
+The GitHub releases for the old buildpacks, as well as the Docker images hosted on Docker hub, will stay available for backward compatibility however no new update will be provided.

 In case of issues, you are welcome to contact the maintainers either on Slack or open an issue in the corresponding GitHub repositories.